Moishe Oysher

-Moishe Oysher (משה אוישער) (born March 8, 1906, Lipcani, Bessarabia, Russian Empire – died November 27, 1958, New Rochelle, New York) was an American cantor, recording artist, and film and Yiddish theatre actor.
+Moishe Oysher (משה אוישער) (March 8, 1906 – November 27, 1958) was an American cantor, recording artist, and film and Yiddish theatre actor.
 During the 1940s and 1950s he was one of the top Hazzans and his recordings continue to be appreciated due to his rich, powerful voice and creative arrangements.

 Biography

 Early life

 Oysher was born in Lipcani, Bessarabia Governorate, Russian Empire on March 8, 1906.
 He was born to a Jewish family that traced six generations of chazanim.
 He told writer Khaver-Paver that his grandfather sang folk songs and workers' songs to his students when Moyshe was young, and the heartfelt tunes were in my blood, and that it was from his other grandfather "Yosl der poylisher" and his father "Zelik der poylisher" that he inherited his gift as a chazan.

 Oysher's father departed for America when Moyshe was young, leaving him with his grandfather.
 He started acting in school and played a few roles in the poet Eliezer Steinberg's Der Berditchever Rov ("The Rebbe from Berdichev").
 He named Steinberg as a profound influence on his life.

 In 1921, he traveled to Canada to join his father.
 On the way, his voice broke, so in Canada he worked at first as a dishwasher and later a launderer to support himself.